someonelike-u/remaster-hentai-dvd-to-fhd/README.md

 A template to remaster bad DVD encode RAW from 480p to 1080p, by using the waifu2x upscaler and VapourSynth.

 - Pros: Sharpen, no noise
-- Cons: Details lost, weird lineart sometimes
+- Cons: Details lost, weird lineart sometimes, too sharpen sometimes